1/12/17 rev. 10/9/17

-For more than two decades I’ve been researching and writing about people and stories from about 200 of my wife and my family trees.
+For more than two decades I’ve been researching and writing about people and stories from nearly 200 of my wife and my family trees.
 Being a frugal heir to my Scots-Irish ancestors, I’ve always been extremely interested in saving both time and money.
 If genealogy questions have been in the front of my mind, certainly questions of economy have been in the back; foremost has been, “How can I find and get others to provide me with the most information for the least amount of, as I said before, time and money?”
 This article, then, can be summarized in three parts as pertains to finding this information:

 1. Exhausting the internet,

 None of these sources should be worked without extreme caution, and we’ll talk about that as we go along.
 First, I lay out the three areas listed above and then I’ll close with a final a warning.